Reducing SNAP error rates to meet H.R. 1 requirements

 Typically, there’s a 10 to 30-day window between case authorization and formal quality control review.
 This is an ideal time for agency staff to identify and fix errors.
 However, agency staff must review cases manually, which can slow the process of identifying and resolving errors.
 As a result, agency staff are overextended and struggle to properly review cases before quality control (QC) begins.

-We recommend implementing a reporting system that automatically checks for common errors.
-This technology uses rule-based logic to identify discrepancies and errors in applications.
-Then, it creates a pre-scanned, prioritized list of high-risk applications for agency staff to vet.
+We are building a reporting system that automatically checks for common errors.
+This technology will use rule-based logic to identify discrepancies and errors in applications.
+Then, it will create a pre-scanned, prioritized list of high-risk applications for agency staff to vet.

 Example features